latchbio/latch/docs/source/tutorials/registry_import.md

 For example, our Bulk RNA-Seq workflow uses a sample sheet to specify a list of read pairs for processing.
 These can be imported directly from Registry where they can be stored alongside information about the sequenced sample like sequencing date, batch, etc.

-In this tutorial, we will examine a workflow which assembles COVID sequencing data using Bowtie2.
-The workflow will take in a list of samples and sequencing reads from Registry.
+In this tutorial, we write a workflow which reads COVID sequencing data from Registry and assembles it using [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml).

 ## Prerequisites